Charles Cornwallis, 1st Earl Cornwallis

 Charles Cornwallis, 1st Earl Cornwallis (29 March 1700 – 23 June 1762), styled The Honourable Charles Cornwallis until 1722 and known as The Lord Cornwallis between 1722 and 1753, was a British peer.

 Background

 Cornwallis was the son of Charles Cornwallis, 4th Baron Cornwallis, by Lady Charlotte, daughter of Richard Butler, 1st Earl of Arran.
 Edward Cornwallis and Frederick Cornwallis were his younger brothers.
 He was admitted to Clare College, Cambridge in 1717.

 Career

+On 14 August 1721, Cornwallis was appointed a groom of the Bedchamber by King George I.

 Cornwallis succeeded his father in the barony in 1722.
 In 1740 he was sworn of the Privy Council and appointed Lord-Lieutenant of the Tower Hamlets and Constable of the Tower of London, posts he held until 1762.
 In 1753 he was created Viscount Brome, in the County of Suffolk, and Earl Cornwallis.

 Family

 Lord Cornwallis married the Honourable Elizabeth, daughter of Charles Townshend, 2nd Viscount Townshend, in 1722.